-The Power LED connection is located on pins 15 and 16 of JF1.
-Refer to the table on the right for pin definitions.
+The Power LED connector is located on pins 15 and 16 of JF1.
+This connection is used to provide LED indication of power being supplied to the system.
+See the table on the right for pin definitions.

 Power LED Pin Definitions (JF1)

 Pin# Definition

 15 3.3V

-16 PWR LED
+16 Power LED